macvfx/p5ArchiveOverview/README.md

 - **"No password found"**: Edit the server and re-enter the password
 - **Query fails**: Check server IP, port, and credentials; ensure P5 REST API is enabled
-- **CSV not created**: Install `jq` with `brew install jq` in macOS 14
+- **CSV not created**: Install `jq` with `brew install jq` in macOS 14 or earlier
 - **Note:** jq is included by default in macOS 15 (Sequoia) and later

 ## Known Issues

-- Sometimes jq will not be detected properly after installation
+- *FIXED in 1.6* Sometimes jq will not be detected properly after installation
-- Issues reported on macOS 14 no csv created after 3rd party jq installed
+- *FIXED in 1.6* Issues reported on macOS 14 no csv created after 3rd party jq installed
-- Issues reported of csv created but jq still reporting as not installed
+- *FIXED in 1.6* Issues reported of csv created but jq still reporting as not installed

 ## License